GDennis01/CI2024/README.md

-# CI2024
+# CI2024 Laboratory 0
-Repository containing all the labs for the Computation Intelligence course at PoliTo CS Master Degree
+### Assignment
+Upload a file named "irony.md" containing a joke,a pun, or a witty remark about the 1st lecture